rtek1000/STM32F4HUB/README.md

 # STM32F4HUB

-- Support to all HID interfaces info: [STM32CubeIDE](https://github.com/rtek1000/STM32F4HUB_modified/tree/main#stm32cubeide-project).
+- Support to all HID interfaces, more info: [STM32CubeIDE](https://github.com/rtek1000/STM32F4HUB_modified/tree/main#stm32cubeide-project).
 - - To recognize the Mini Keyboard with built-in touchpad
 - - - This project can serve as a basis for other devices with multiple interfaces
 - - - - To do: Update HID project from ASC project (it stopped recognizing the multimedia keyboard)